-We all know that eCommerce is a booming industry.
-The internet has allowed people to connect with other people and businesses in more ways than ever.
+From marketing to fulfillment, the internet has allowed people to revolutionize the way they sell products.
 However, there are still many questions about how to succeed as an eCommerce business owner.
 This article will answer some of those questions by focusing on some key areas: testing, optimization and customer service.
 After reading this article you’ll be ready to start your own eCommerce business or improve upon your existing one!

 How to test out your eCommerce business